 Retail Theft, Skokie / Old Orchard Courthouse

-There are numerous Villages that comprise the Second Municipal District which include Glenview, Northbrook, Skokie, Wilmette, Deerfield, Morton Grove, Niles, Park Ridge, Northfield, Kenilworth, Golf, Lincolnwood, Evanston, Glencoe, Des Plaines, and Winnetka.
-There are a tremendous amount of retail establishments throughout the Second Municipal District and when a theft/shoplifting is alleged, the local police departments are often notified to make an arrest on scene.
-Larger chain stores normally have a Loss Prevention Department who employ agents who become necessary witnesses in the prosecution of these charges, both misdemeanor and felony.
-The Arresting Officers rarely witness the act itself and are generally told what happened inside the store by the Loss Prevention Agents and/or store employees.
-Often, there is video surveillance of the alleged crime.
-As defense attorneys, we subpoena this evidence to help us determine whether or not a case is appropriate for a trial or if it is better suited for a negotiated plea disposition.
-In other instances, the testimony of the Loss Prevention Agent and/or store employee is the primary evidence used by the State to prosecute these charges.
-A thorough evaluation of all relevant evidence will be required to determine the most appropriate defense strategy in your case.
+The Second Municipal District, which consists mostly of the northern suburbs of Cook County, has a tremendous number of retail establishments within its boundaries.
+When an incident of theft or shoplifting is alleged, the local police departments are generally notified to make an arrest on the scene.
+Larger chain stores normally have a Loss Prevention Department that employs agents who become necessary witnesses in the prosecution of these charges, both misdemeanor and felony.
+The arresting officer rarely witnesses the act itself and is generally told what happened inside the store by the Loss Prevention Agents and/or store employees.
+Often, there is video surveillance of the alleged crime in addition to written police reports.Retail Theft Defense

+As defense attorneys, we subpoena all available evidence to help us determine whether or not a case is appropriate for a trial or if it is better suited for a negotiated plea disposition.
+In some instances, the testimony of the Loss Prevention Agent and/or store employee is the primary evidence used by the State to prosecute these charges.
+The witness’s failure to appear in court can potentially result in the ultimate dismissal of the charges.
+Regardless, a thorough evaluation of all relevant evidence will be required to determine the most appropriate defense strategy in your case.